Offline New in v0.8

 deleteItems(itemsToDeleteKeys)

-// Fetch updated or new items
+// Fetch updated or newly created records since last sync

 const items = await collectionApi.findMany({